ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

         ...
    ```

-   The {{site.data.keyword.tg_short}} will have a connection to each VPC and routes traffic based on the CIDR ranges so avoiding overlaps will ensure success.
+   The {{site.data.keyword.tg_short}} will have a connection to each VPC and routes traffic based on the CIDR ranges.
+So, avoiding overlaps will ensure success.